 A Healthy Start for Your New Friend

 Congratulations on your new family member!
-We are eager to work with you to ensure that your new kitten is healthy and happy for many years to come.
+Exclusively Cats is eager to work with you to ensure that your new kitten is healthy and happy for many years to come.
 Cat-only vets are exceptionally skilled at getting your feline off to a great start.
 In addition to medical services, we can provide lots of advice on behavior, care, and lifestyle considerations (nutrition, grooming, play, litter box, etc.)

 While you and your new feline friend settle in, you’ll want to plan to visit us as soon as possible.
 As adorable as new kittens are, it is not uncommon for them to carry some not so endearing companions with them such as worms, fleas, and ear mites.
 Since intestinal parasites can be transmitted to humans as well as other animals in the household, you’ll want to address any infestations as soon as possible.

 In preparation for your appointment, please download a copy of our Vaccinations and Basic Preventative Health Care for Your Cat or Kitten.
 We’ll review this document with you to decide which vaccinations are appropriate for your newest addition.

 What to Bring to Your Kitten’s First Exam: